A Comprehensive Guide to Year-End Giving

 But that doesn’t always mean that your marketing has to be totally unique and something new; it just means it has to be solid and strategic.
 Many organizations run the same year-end campaign again and again, some for decades.

-Think Salvation Army and their Red Kettle campaign, or Oxfam International and their catalogue of goats and other farm animals.
+Think Salvation Army and their Red Kettle campaign, or Oxfam International and their catalog of goats and other farm animals.
 These nonprofits have brand recognition and they have stayed true to their mission and to a campaign that works.

 While we know that not all orgs have this same brand awareness, we believe that less can be more, that simple can be best.
 As always, you should craft a plan for your campaign that you know works for your audience, and tells your story as clearly as possible, however that may be.